Table of Contents

 d.
 Mud Plaster

 This plaster is prepared by mixing an adequate percentage of clay and sand content.
-A small amount of cow dunk is also added to this plaster to receive a better surface.
+A small amount of cow dunk is added to this plaster to receive a better surface.

 5. Plastering Procedure

 Plastering work should be done in the following steps:

 a.
 The application surface should be made rough by raking out.

 b.
 In case of the presence of cavities or holes, fill it in advance with suitable material.

 c.
 All joints and application surfaces are cleaned out with the help of water and a wire brush.
 No traces of oils or greases should be left.